harrisonized/harrisonized.github.io/_posts/2020-01-25-dual-boot-for-data-science.md

    Harri@MSI MINGW64 ~
    $
    ```

+   See the section titled "[Bonus] Set Up Your Conda Environment" for instructions on setting up a basic data analysis environment called Starter.

 6. [PowerShell](https://git-scm.com/book/en/v2/Appendix-A%3A-Git-in-Other-Environments-Git-in-PowerShell).
 This is the command-line terminal on Windows.
 It is NOT a bash terminal, but if you do the following in PowerShell, it will look like a bash terminal with conda and git functionality.